mendymm/svix-takehome-assignment/README.md

 Once the service is running, use `python3 submit_task.py` to submit 10,000 tasks with execution time that varies from -30min to +30min

+To make sure each task was only executed once run `docker compose logs workers | python verify_logs.py`.

 ## HTTP API
 The API is unauthenticated, and unauthorized.
 Adding authentication and authorization is out of scope for this design, since in order to add in authn/z I will need to know who the intended use of system is. and i need to know if this system will be multi tenet